All spinal cord injury levels receive sensory information from different areas of skin and innervate different muscles.

 - C3 – The C3-C5 nerve roots innervate the diaphragm, which is essential for breathing.
-A sensation at the neck will be affected as well as the ability to tilt your head right and left.
+Injury to the C3 nerve roots will also affect sensation at the neck as well as the ability to tilt your head right and left.

 - C4 – The C4 dermatome affects sensation at the shoulders, upper back, and upper chest.
 The C4 myotomes affect the ability to raise your shoulders.

-- C5 – A C5 spinal cord injury affects sensation at the outer area of your upper arm.
-It affects the ability to raise your arm up (shoulder abduction) and bend the elbows (elbow flexion).
+- C5 – The C5 nerve roots affect sensation at the outer area of your upper arm and the ability to raise your arm up (shoulder abduction) and bend the elbows (elbow flexion).

 - C6 – The C6 dermatome affects sensation at the outer forearms down to the thumbs and part of the index fingers.
 The C6 myotomes affect elbow flexion and wrist extension.

-- C7 – A C7 spinal cord injury will affect sensation at the middle finger.
+- C7 – The C7 nerve roots affect sensation at the middle finger.
 It affects the ability to straighten out your elbows and bend your wrists.

-- C8 – The C8 nerve root affects sensation at the ring and pinky fingers.
+- C8 – The C8 nerve roots affect sensation at the ring and pinky fingers.
 The myotomes at the C8 level affect the ability to bend your fingers and grab objects.